Hosted by

 June 26, 2025

-Challenge announced, registration open, datasets available, submit your model to the leaderboard
+Challenge announced, registration open, datasets available, start submitting your model's results to the leaderboard

 October 27, 2025